ndbroadbent/turbo-sprockets-rails3/README.md

 ## Removing Expired Assets

-`turbo-sprockets-rails3` can now remove expired assets after each compile by providing a task called `assets:clean_expired`.
-You should run this task after `assets:precompile` to remove outdated assets.
+`turbo-sprockets-rails3` provides a Rake task called `assets:clean_expired`.
+You can run this task after `assets:precompile` to remove outdated assets.

 An asset will be deleted if it is no longer referenced by `manifest.yml`, and hasn't been actively deployed for more than a day (default).